 The outline of this paper is as follows.
 In Sec. \ref{sec:data} we present the lens and source samples used in this analysis.
 In Sec. \ref{sec:lens_model} we present the specific lens model used in the paper and in Sec. \ref{sec:mla} we describe the two-dimensional galaxy-galaxy lensing formalism.
 The parameter inference procedure is presented in Sec. \ref{sec:fit}.
 We show the results in Sec. \ref{sec:results}, compare our results with the literature in Sec. \ref{sec:comparison}, and conclude with Sec. \ref{sec:conclusions}.
-Throughout the paper we use the following cosmological parameters entering in the calculation of the distances and other relevant properties \citep{PlanckCollaboration2014}: $\Omega_{\text{m}} = 0.307$, $\Omega_{\Lambda} = 0.693$, $\sigma_{8} = 0.8288$, $n_{\text{s}} = 0.9611$, $\Omega_{\text{b}} = 0.04825$ and $h = 0.6777$.
+Throughout the paper we use the following cosmological parameters, which enter into the calculation of the distances and other relevant properties \citep{PlanckCollaboration2014}: $\Omega_{\text{m}} = 0.307$, $\Omega_{\Lambda} = 0.693$, $\sigma_{8} = 0.8288$, $n_{\text{s}} = 0.9611$, $\Omega_{\text{b}} = 0.04825$, and $h = 0.6777$.
 The halo masses are defined as $M = 4\pi r_{\Delta}^3 \Delta \; \overline{\rho}_{\text{m}} / 3 $, the mass enclosed by the radius $r_\Delta$ within which the mean density of the halo is $\Delta$ times the mean density of the Universe $ \overline{\rho}_{\mathrm{m}}$, with $\Delta = 200$.
-All the measurements presented in the paper are in comoving units.
+All of the measurements presented in the paper are in co-moving units.